precice/config-graph/README.md

 │   ├── edges.py               # Definition of edge types
 │   ├── graph.py               # Main logic for building the graph from parsed XML
 │   ├── nodes.py               # Definition of node types
+│   ├── enums.py               # Definition enums used for node-creation
 │   └── xml_processing.py      # preCICE-specific utilities for reading XML files correctly
 │
 ├── test                       # All files for automated testing